donejs/donejs/docs/guide.md

 ### Setting up Firebase

 Sign up for free at [Firebase](https://www.firebase.com/).
+After you haven an account go to [the account page](https://www.firebase.com/account/) and create an app called `donejs-chat-<user>` where `<user>` is your GitHub username.
+You'll get an error if your app name is too long so pick something shorter when that happens.
+Write down the name of your app because you'll need it in the next section.

 When you deploy for the first time it will ask you to authorize, but first we need to configure the project.

 ### Configuring DoneJS